raphydaphy/LightStage/README.md

 ## License

-Code is licensed under the MIT Licence.
+Code is licensed under the CC0 1.0 Universal Licence.
 See the `LICENSE` file for more details.

 ## Credits